 - Scale field values

 Changes to these fields will be picked up as the map series iterates through the series, with one exception.
-If edits are made to any of the above fields for the current page's index feature, you won't see the changes right away.
-To see these changes, on the Layout tab, in the Page Setup group, click the Refresh button.
+If edits are made to any of the above fields for the current page's index feature, you won't see the changes until you click Refresh .

 The Map Frame will always reflect the current list of map frames contained in the map document.
 Removing a data frame currently being used in the map series resets the map series field parameters to their default values.